Alexmhack/using_git/README.md

 ```

 above command will save our non-committed work including untracked files or files that are in staging
-area or index and using stash pop will recover all our work
+area or index and using stash pop will recover all our work and we can also name our stash